Subscribe to be the first to see previews, book release dates, and free content.

 2K reluctantly agrees to be the wing woman for a friend at a lesbian bar, and to her surprise, on stage is her crush from high school.

 McGee Mathews is the author of the top-selling women loving women romance Moving Violations.
-For her contemporary works, she is drawn to blue-collar gals with sass.
-A Jill of all trades, master of none, McGee has a B.S. in biology and has worked in numerous, underpaid, overworked positions.
 She currently writes full time.
 McGee has retired from chasing goats but relishes rural life in South Carolina.
-She counts the days until her wife can retire to begin their travels as RV nomads.
+She is delighted her wife retired and they have begun their travels as RV nomads.